 A wrongful death lawsuit can be brought by the survivors of someone who has died as the result of negligence by an individual or business entity.
-Even in cases of deaths by murder or homicide when the perpetrator has been convicted in criminal court, survivors can still sue the perpetrator for monetary damages, as in the O.J.
-Simpson case.
+Even in cases of deaths by murder or homicide when the perpetrator has been convicted in criminal court, survivors can still sue the perpetrator for monetary damages.

 Wrongful death claims, however, are most often used against corporate defendants who cannot be prosecuted on criminal charges.
 For example, if someone in your family were killed by a defective drug, the pharmaceutical company could not be prosecuted on criminal charges.
 Instead, you could hold the company accountable by filing a wrongful death lawsuit in civil court and seeking monetary damages for the death of your loved one.

-Also, you may be approached by the defendant’s insurance company with an offer to settle your case before you’ve had the chance to talk to a lawyer.
-It is likely that if they are making you an offer, they know you have a viable case and they want to settle it for far less than what it’s really worth.
-Our advice is don’t talk to any insurance company representatives and don’t sign anything.
+If you’re approached by the defendant’s insurance company with an offer to settle your case before you’ve had the chance to talk to a lawyer, it is recommended that you do not speak to them.
+Our advice is not to talk to any insurance company representatives and not to sign any documents.
 Your best course of action is to hire an experienced wrongful death attorney and let your lawyer do the talking.

-If you or a family member has been killed by someone else’s wrongful conduct, contact us TODAY for a FREE evaluation of your case.
-Remember, you don’t pay any fees unless we win.
+If you or a family member has been killed by someone else’s wrongful conduct, please contact Powell Law today.
+It would be an honor to represent you and your family.